We understand and appreciate the value of peer support because of our personal relationship with brain injury.

 Since 2008 we have helped thousands of people across Washington State connect with each other to get the support and resources they need to improve the lives of those with brain injury who were either not served or under-served by traditional models of social services and health care.

-Brain injury support groups are special places that allow people with brain injury and their families to meet others who are in similar situations, gain valuable emotional support from one another, form friendships, obtain information and resources, and hear speakers discuss a variety of brain injury topics.
+We believe brain injury support groups are special spaces that allow people with brain injury and their families to meet others who are in similar situations, gain valuable emotional support from one another, form friendships, obtain information and resources, and hear speakers discuss a variety of brain injury topics.

 - Find out more about life with a brain injury

 - Share their own experiences during both difficult and successful times

 - Learn from other members’ achievements and strategies

 - Find out about the newest trends and information related to Brain Injury

 - Feel supported by having peers around you who have gone through similar situations

 - Be safe, knowing that everyone in the group supports each other and that what is shared remains in the group

 - Develop relationships with other people who have had similar experiences